Storyboards – as they are known today – were the brainchild of the geniuses over at Walt Disney studios in the 1930s.

 If all else fails, you can check out some online storyboarding tools that will allow you add speech bubbles, texts, choice images and all that fanfare.

 After having all the fun, you might want to add some of your thoughts for the next person that will be working on the storyboard.

 You can add in notes at the end of each scene for that.

 You can also bring more life to the scenes with notes that describes what is happening, preferred camera angles and if applicable, special effects.

 Whatever you see fit to go into that frame, don’t leave it out in the notes.

 On a final note, storyboarding is as interesting as it is impressive.
 It allows you to express your ideas for a shot in practically no time.

 When next you’ve got an inspiration for a commercial in mind, you can draw fast and sloppy to refine later, but you’ll surely have a great video from it.

 Can’t draw storyboards?
 Don’t worry – there are a lot of experts out there who can take your idea, put a creative spin on it and give you gold!

 PS…We hope you liked this Introduction to Storyboarding for Video.
-Please let us know by sharing this post and leaving your thoughts below.
+Please let us know by sharing this post.